Travelocity Debacle

 * 6 - World Trade Center bombing, (New York, United States, 1993)

+That's as of 2006 by 2017 thousands more.
 Major terrorist acts committed by Americans, Jews, Japanese, Sikhs

-The article on Why fundamentalist Churches are often cults.
-What other of the 2000 would be on this subject besides this?
-I had wrote a book on spiritual abuse and my experiences and had a publisher that wanted to see it but I change my mind on getting it published.
-I guess that I felt I needed to forgive, move on and let God handle it.
 But I do believe that so many are caught in this stuff and I have friends still having trouble getting out.
-These churches are really unhealthy and alot of the ones are caught in religion verses relationship with Christ.
+These churches are really unhealthy and a lot of the ones are caught in religion verses relationship with Christ.
 I'm telling you I was so dependent on the pastor that when I left, I had a hard time thinking on my own.
 I have a family and it was devastating at the time.
-I believe a lot that's on TBN and things that are preached on tv are false docterine and are misleading the church.
+I believe a lot that's on TBN and things that are preached on tv are false doctrine and are misleading the church.
 I love when others speak out in boldness about this stuff and applaud you for it.
 Thanks Rhonda July 15, 2005

 Dear Sir: I read your website and article about the failed dates for the end of the world (the joke page) and I too was in a "religious cult" in the mid-70's and early 80's in Tucson, Arizona.
 They were living for a day for June 28, 1981.
 They were heavily into the "end-times" and setting dates and making predictions.
 They also carried big King James Bibles and could quote scripture and if you were uninformed of the Bible and weren't taught properly you thought they were really something and stood in awe of them.

 It was unsound doctrine and false teaching and they would love-bomb you and show you all kinds of friendliness in the name of the Lord.
 Very deceiving.
 My wife didn't believe it and left me in 1980.
-She is doing what she always wanted to and that is teach physically handi-capped children.
+She is doing what she always wanted to and that is teach physically handicapped children.
 Me????
 It put me on a life long journey which I am still dealing with the consequences of such groups.
-These type cults are dangerous and very anti-government, especially when they believe that the "anti-christ" is coming from America.
+These type cults are dangerous and very anti-government, especially when they believe that the "anti-Christ" is coming from America.
 You can read more about this group in the Arizona Daily Star (June 1981) and I would say thank you if you could add this to your diary of dates.

 Thank you for reading this and for your time.
 Sincerely, Todd 9-15-2005